 - Cannabis marketing done right is well worth the investment.
 Unless you have a team in-house, hiring extra help could add to your marketing budget.
 However, getting your strategy right the first time could pay off big for your business.
 Not only will it help spread your message (which results in more potential sales), it ensures that you won’t lose your followers or all the hard work you already put into building an audience.

 Every platform is different and the changing laws and inconsistent enforcement make it difficult to tell if your message will make it to your audience – or if your account will get shut down.
 But as the laws become more lenient and the use of cannabis more normalized, we may start seeing more marketing opportunities open up on traditional channels.
+Even for cannabis delivery type companies, it may change as they all currently are able to have Google My Business (Maps) accounts.
 Until then, the hazy guidelines and inconsistent enforcement seem to be the norm as the cannabis marketing industry works through the novelty of legalization.

 Fortunately, the experts at Wired Messenger are here to assist your company with navigating the confusing platform policies to make your marketing strategy work.
 Schedule an appointment today to learn how we can help.